jgale/resume/examples/source/jeremy-gale.md

     * Lead iOS developer and project manager for a UK marketing app with millions of downloads
     * Developed major new sports marketing app from scratch in partnership with Nike and R/GA
     * Worked on internal app for pilots to communicate on their iPad via satellite, and log trip information
-    * Developed on iPad app for an airline to audit their procedures and generate report PDFs
+    * Developed an iPad app for an airline to audit their procedures and generate report PDFs
-    * Developed my own [app versions](http://www.forcegrind.com/calgaryeats) of local restaurant critic John Gilchrist's books, shared profit with the author
+    * Developed my own [app versions](http://www.forcegrind.com/calgaryeats) of Calgary restaurant critic John Gilchrist's books, shared profit with the author
     * Partnered with John Gilchrist and 9 other Canadian restaurant critics to create the [Eat Canada](http://www.forcegrind.com/eatcanada) app for Canadian business travellers to find the ideal restaurant for a business meal.
 Developed a simple Ruby on Rails CMS for updating restaurant listings